chiamin/HybridLeads/README.md

 Dependency Management
 ---------------------
-Apart from the known package managers, like [conan](https://conan.io/) or [vcpkg](https://vcpkg.io/), here we adopt git submodule to do the dependency management for few reasons, (i) `ITensor` is unavailable in both ecosystems, and (ii) `itensor.utility` is a private project and is also unavailable in both ecosystems.
+Apart from the known package managers, like [conan](https://conan.io/) or [vcpkg](https://vcpkg.io/), here we adopt git submodule to do the dependency management for few reasons, (i) `ITensor` is unavailable on both ecosystems, and (ii) `itensor.utility` is a personal project and is also unavailable on both ecosystems.
 Git submodule is a compromised solution.

 1. To add a new submodule

     ```
     git submodule add -b {branch_name} {git_repo_url} {folder_name}
     ```
-    The optional directory name should be placed unnder `ext/`, i.e. the folder name should be something like `ext/{repo_name}`.
+    The optional directory name should be placed under `ext/`, i.e. the folder name should be something like `ext/{repo_name}`.

     If the above command fails, one could also try the manual checkout to specify the branch or tag afterwards.